 The drawbacks of complete dentures include:

-- As the jawbone changes shape with age, they will start to be ill-fitting
+- As the jawbone changes shape with age, it will start to be ill-fitting

 - Must be cleaned and removed overnight